tonethar/IGME-110-Fall-2024/documents/study-guide-9.md

-# Week 10 Study Guide: User Testing
+# Study Guide 9: User Testing

 ## I. Readings
 - Next week you’ll be testing each other’s prototypes and providing feedback on how well they work.
 Here are some readings to help you prepare for that: